 One way for companies to manage international hiring expenses and ensure compliance with all local laws regarding taxes and employee benefits is by working with an Employer of Record (EOR).

-EORs like Remofirst eliminate the need for companies to open a legal entity in international markets where they are hiring remote employees.
-Instead, Remofirst assumes responsibility for all formal employment tasks, such as the hiring process for international candidates, running background checks, drawing up employment contracts, onboarding, running payroll, assisting employees with meeting visa requirements, applying for work visas or work permits, and managing employee benefits.
+EORs like RemoFirst eliminate the need for companies to open a legal entity in international markets where they are hiring remote employees.
+Instead, RemoFirst assumes responsibility for all formal employment tasks, such as the hiring process for international candidates, running background checks, drawing up employment contracts, onboarding, running payroll, assisting employees with meeting visa requirements, applying for work visas or work permits, and managing employee benefits.
 We also partner with local HR and legal experts to stay up to date on each country’s employment laws.
 Meanwhile, your company is still firmly in control of your team members’ work environment and work hours.

 Your global employees' hours, time off, holidays, bonuses, and commissions are automatically calculated into payroll via our platform, and we’ll pay your global employees on time and in their local currencies.
 That means no worrying about fluctuating exchange rates.